Frequently Asked Questions

 Initial Visit: $195.00

-This is usually a one hour visit in which testing and other diagnostic procedures are employed to determine the fastest and most efficient methods of attaining your goals.
+This is typically a one hour visit in which testing and other diagnostic procedures are employed to determine the fastest and most efficient methods of attaining your goals.

 Follow up Visit: $125.00

 Typically a 30 minute follow-up visit to evaluate the success of the program to date and the changes that should be made for the future.
-The first follow-up visit is usually one month after the initial visit and subsequent follow up visits are in three to six months depending on the condition.
+The first follow-up visit is usually one month after the initial visit and subsequent follow up visits are in three to six months depending on the condition and the protocol for wellness.

 Specialized Testing